ObjectModules/deploy/[Mapping]-Concept.md

 From that point you may see that a basic diagram will turn its behaviour and seeking a way to return to its routine by calling another mappings which is in our concept we call them as _Employment_ and _Merging_.
 ##Employment
-Employment of this method can be more deeper depend to our need.
-It will be called when a parameter is assigned to a routines.
+Employment is a mapping built automatically whenever a parameter is assigned to a routines.
+In our concept there will be two kind of employments will be called.
+Those 2 kind of employments is present the following:

 Mapping of the process to collect the library in related with the food:
 ```
 * Food will become an entry point